TheRenegadeCoder/sample-programs-website/docs/projects/lps/python/index.md

 {% endraw %}

-LPS in Python was written by:
+[LPS](https://sampleprograms.io/projects/lps) in [Python](https://sampleprograms.io/languages/python) was written by:

 - izexi

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution